HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 recede (v): withdraw, diminish, decrease

-disparate (adj): uniquely different from each other
+disparate (adj): distinct, uniquely different from each other

 cater {to/for sb/sth} (v): to provide (food & drinks)